jhuddle/ponys/README.md

 ## How can I use this with other JS code though?

 Just [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) it!
-The `<script>` tag in your template is treated as being of `type="module"`, which means you can use any library that's written as an [ESM module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules): of course, you can import modules directly from your site's static assets, but you could also fetch libraries as needed from a CDN such as [Skypack](https://www.skypack.dev/) or [esm.run](https://esm.run/) by jsDelivr.
+The `<script setup>` tag in your template is treated as being of `type="module"`, which means you can use any library that's written as an [ESM module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules): of course, you can import modules directly from your site's static assets, but you could also fetch libraries as needed from a CDN such as [Skypack](https://www.skypack.dev/) or [esm.run](https://esm.run/) by jsDelivr.

 That's the approach taken in the example below: here, we import an ESM build of [PapaParse](https://github.com/mholt/PapaParse) from a CDN, in order to parse our custom element's text content as a CSV string.
 The rest of our code builds an HTML table from the resulting data object... click on the headers to sort by column!